andrii-solokh/LWCAction/README.md

 }
 ```

-- You can keep component hiden until it's ready to be presented by wrapping it with:
+- You can keep component hidden until it's ready to be presented by wrapping it with:
 ```
 <template if:true={isReady}></template>
 ```